fbpx

 • low sodium soy sauce (see below for options)

-• avocado oil
+• avocado oil – or another neutral-flavored oil

 • tahini

-• garlic powder
+• garlic powder and onion powder

-• smoked paprika
+• smoked paprika and cayenne pepper

 ingredients needed for baked tofu including tofu aminos, soy sauce, cornstarch, seasonings, and oil

-How to make savory baked tofu
+Tips to make crispy oven baked tofu nuggets

-Step 1: Freeze (and thaw) the tofu block
+Freezing (and thawing) the tofu block

 This is not an option or suggestion, but a necessary step in order to get the best textured baked tofu.
 Don’t take the tofu block out of the package before freezing.
 Just stick it in the freezer the minute you bring it home from the grocery store.
 In fact, I usually keep a few packages in the freezer so they will be ready when needed.